sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 5. **Post-hack follow-up**: Ensure all teams meet shipping requirements

 ### MC Responsibilities (Rotated Weekly)
-- **Facilitate team formation** and project selection processes
 - **Lead the hack day** as Master of Ceremonies throughout 12-hour session
 - **Coordinate food & logistics** throughout the day
+- **Facilitate team formation** and project selection processes
+- **Facilitate brainstorm and launch** for the start and end of the day respectively

-## Participant Screening Criteria
+## Attendee Screening Criteria

-### Must Be "Actively Building" Which Includes:
+Each Attendee Must Be Able To "Actively Build":
-- **Coding** - abilities or commitment to learn full stack dev
+- **Code** - ability to code or a commitment to (with AI tools ofc)
-- **Team work** - open to new ideas and collaborative work
+- **Team** - build in a team and bring positive value (and vibe)
-- **Shipping mentality** - focus on deployed, user-facing applications
+- **Ship** - focus on deploying a user-facing application by end of the day

 ### Commitment Requirements:
-- **Full day participation** (10am-10pm or equivalent)
+- **Full day participation** - 10am-10pm or equivalent.
+Drop offs highly discouraged as it breaks team dynamic.
-- **Team-first approach** - work on collective ideas, not individual projects
+- **Sundai projects only** - work on ideas born at sundai hacks, not personal projects from before
-- **Shipping discipline** - commit to deploying working applications same day
-- **Community contribution** - help with setup/cleanup, eventual MC leadership
+- **Community contribution** - help with setup/cleanup.
+We are all volunteers.
+Everyone helps to run the event.
+- **Attribution** - post projects on sundai.club/projects and clearly display 'Built at Sundai' on website or demos (e.g. footer, etc)

 ## Hack Day Structure & Process

 ### Timeline (12-Hour Format):
 **Morning (10am-12pm):**
-- Newcomer onboarding
+- Newcomer onboarding (short presentation of Sundai Mission & Values, commitment requirements & flow of the day)
-- Idea pitch session (focus on user interviews & market validation)
+- Idea pitch session (focus on user need & market validation)
 - Democratic voting on ideas (impact × feasibility × user need)
 - Team formation (minimum 3 people per team)

 **Afternoon (12pm-6pm):**
-- **Core building time** - collaborative development
+- Core building time - collaborative dev and vibe code
-- Lunch coordination (organize/order food)
+- Lunch coordination (MC to organize or delegate food)
 - Optional "Sunday runs" and social breaks ("frolic" time)

-**Evening (6pm-9pm):**
+**Evening (6pm-10pm):**

-- **Pre-launch requirements**:
-  - Deploy working application
+- **Launch prep (7-8pm)**:
   - Open source code on GitHub
   - Create project page on sundai.club
   - Write blog/vlog documentation
   - Post on social media (minimum LinkedIn)
+  - And of course - deploy working application

-- **Launch showcase** - live user testing, not pitch presentations
+- **Launch (8-9pm)** - live user testing, not pitch presentations.
+After - team members talk about which new tools they tried and worked / didnt.
+Share lessons with others.
-- Community feedback and learning sharing

 **Wrap-up (9pm-10pm):**
 - Cleanup & organize space (everyone participates)
-- Plan next week's themes/partnerships
-- Collect feedback and track engagement metrics

 ## Sundai Cultural Principles